-If you’ve ever thought about opening a franchise but aren’t sure how to go about it, the following guide on the Top 10 Steps to Follow when Opening a Franchise will set you on the right path to your new career:
+If you’ve ever thought about opening a franchise but aren’t sure how to go about it, the following franchise checklist which covers the Top 10 Steps to Follow when Opening a Franchise will set you on the right path to your new career:

 Before even starting your search for franchise opportunities, you need to look a little closer to home – yourself.
 This important first step to follow when opening a franchise involves examining your skills, experience, qualifications and motivations, and your personal circumstances to figure out if franchising is right for you.